-The applicant proposes to add a 3,884 sq. ft. second residential unit, 3-story, 36' high with three parking spaces.
-The proposed project is located within an established single-family residential neighborhood in Pacific Palisades, a planning subarea within the City of Los Angeles.
+The applicant proposes to add a 3,884 sq. ft. second residential unit, 3-story, 36' high with three parking spaces resulting in two houses on a lot, consistent with City zoning and past Commission permit decisions.
+The proposed project is located within an established multi-family residential neighborhood in Pacific Palisades, a planning subarea within the City of Los Angeles.
 The subject lot descends southwesterly from the street, Bienveneda, with an overall relief of approximately 18 feet.